SuhasR3/loop-back/README.md

 5. Click Connect Gmail and complete the Google OAuth consent.
 6. Open Gmail.
 The sidebar injects and the first scan runs.

-Optional: run `node seed-demo-data.js` to populate fabricated demo deals for screenshots.
-This wipes existing data first.

 ## Scope and limitations

-This is a personal use prototype, and the README is honest about what that means.

-- **No production hardening.** Loaded unpacked, no Web Store packaging, no CI, no tests.
 - **Permissive security.** Supabase RLS policies are set to allow all, so the anon key has unrestricted read and write to every table, with no per user scoping.
 API keys sit unencrypted in `chrome.storage.local`.
 Acceptable for local single user use; real deployment would need per user RLS and a credential proxy.
 - **Single deal pool.** The data model has no user column, so two Gmail accounts pointed at the same Supabase project share one set of deals.
 - **Lossy state reconstruction.** Because state is stored as one legacy enum and re expanded on read, some Direction plus Timing combinations cannot be perfectly recovered.
 - **Coarse error handling.** Failures log to the service worker console and surface as a status string.
 There is no retry queue, and a failed message classification is skipped silently.

-## Roadmap

 - **Local LLM for privacy.** Email content currently goes to Groq's API.
 A local model (for example via Ollama) would keep inbox content on device and remove the third party dependency for classification.
-- **Per user RLS and a credential proxy**, so keys never live in the browser.
-- **Web Store packaging and a test suite.**